iSPIRT/depa-training/scenarios/mnist/README.md

 ### Sign and Register Contract

-Next, follow instructions [here](./../../external/contract-ledger/README.md) to sign and register a contract the contract service.
-The registered contract must contain reference to the dataset with matching names, keyIDs and Azure Key Vault endpoints used in this sample.
-A sample contract is provided [here](./contract/contract.json).
-After signing and registering the contract, retain the contract service URL and sequence number of the contract for the rest of this sample.
+Next, follow instructions [here](./../../external/contract-ledger/README.md) to sign and register a contract with the contract service.
+You can either deploy your own contract service or use a test contract service hosted at ```https://contract-service.westeurope.cloudapp.azure.com:8000```.
+The registered contract must contain references to the datasets with matching names, keyIDs and Azure Key Vault endpoints used in this sample.
+A sample contract template for this scenario is provided [here](./contract/contract.json).
+After updating, signing and registering the contract, retain the contract service URL and sequence number of the contract for the rest of this sample.

 ### Import encryption keys